 Lucky me, I got the furthest one!
-Nick said: “OK, Margarita, so you start walking to your site” (which was naturally on the opposite side of the island!), “and beware of the thick patch of bush in the middle of the next slope.
+Nick instructions to me were: “OK, Margarita, so you start walking to your site and beware of the thick patch of bush in the middle of the next slope.
 So climb up the ridge, go across the ridge and then climb down to the bottom of the cliff.”

-Good thing was, it was an island, so all I had to do was to follow the ocean – I couldn’t really get lost even with my phenomenal ability for doing just that.
-However, the bad thing was that the light was almost gone and I needed to be on the beach before dark.
-So I almost ran, whenever it was physically possible as if I was about to lose in the final challenge of the Amazing Race.
+Sounds easy, but crushing through virgin scrub is a slow process and the light was already fading, so I almost ran, whenever it was physically possible, as if I was about to lose in the final challenge of the Amazing Race.
 I made it with just a few seconds to spare.

 Unfortunately, as relaxing as it was, sitting there in the dark watching the penguins, my navigating adventures were not over for the night yet – I still had to make my way back to the camping site.
 As I started climbing up the cliff I came across one of the female penguins sitting on the nest.
 These birds have never encountered humans before and they were absolutely naïve of the dangers that some members of our species could pose.
-As it was, I could literally walk right up to the bird and pick it up.
-I didn’t of course.
+As it was, I could literally walk right up to the bird and pick it up, if I wanted to.

 So there I was again: walking alone in the middle of the night across an uninhabited island.
 I would have loved to be able to say that it was peaceful and tranquil, but in fact, it was a little spooky.
-The Wedge-tailed Shearwater (Puffinus pacificus) became active and to hear their eerie, ghost-like call while crashing through the bush alone in the dark wilderness is not an experience for the faint-hearted.
+The Wedge-tailed Shearwaters became active and listening to their eerie calls while crashing through the bush alone in the dark wilderness was an interesting experience.